Buy and Sell Second Hand Items at Decathlon

 Twice a year Decathlon stores hold their Trocathlon events, where you can buy or sell second hand sports equipment.
 It’s a cheap way to get items if you want to try out a new sport before splashing out on top-price gear, or if you need to sell those old skis that you were sure you’d be using every week!

 Trocathlon events are held in March and October and are totally free to take part in, this year’s autumn event dates are as follows:

-- Deposit items for sale from 3 to 17 Mar.
+- Deposit items for sale from 20 Oct to 3 Nov.
 You have to be a Decathlon card holder to sell items, but you can get one instantly when you visit the store.

-- Pre-deposit is also available from 17 Feb online.
-This allows you to fill in the necessary paperwork before visiting your local store and will probably save time.
+- Pre-deposit is also available from 1 Oct online.
+This allows you to fill in the necessary paperwork before visiting your local store.

 How Does it Work?

-First of all double-check online the dates at your local store, just in case they differ slightly to the general dates above.
+First of all double-check online the dates at your local store in case they differ slightly.

 - Take your items along to any Decathlon store on the set dates where they’ll check them out.
-You let them know how much you want to sell each item for (experts at Decathlon can help you with pricing) and sign a short contract.
+Let them know how much you want to sell each item for (experts at Decathlon can help you with pricing) and sign a short contract.

-- Whatever you sell you’ll get in Decathlon vouchers.
-These vouchers are valid for 6 months and you’ll receive the voucher once the event has finalised.
-You can also opt for an “e-bono”, which means you’ll get your voucher by email sooner, but only if all your goods are sold.
+- Whatever you sell you’ll get in Decathlon vouchers, valid for 6 months.
+You’ll receive the voucher once the event has finalised.
+You can also opt for an “e-bono”, which means you’ll get your voucher by email sooner (but only if all your goods are sold).